The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Discussion

 \section{Discussion}

-\subsection{Comparison with previous GRMHD simulations of Bondi-like accretion flows}
+\subsection{Comparison with Previous GRMHD Simulations of Bondi-like Accretion Flows}

-It is worth mentioning that a few GRMHD simulations of Bondi-like accretion flow have been performed recently, and we compare our results to theirs as below.
-For example, \citet{Ressler.2021} has conducted various simulations of Bondi accretion flow focusing on understanding how the orientation between the magnetic field and black hole spin axis plays a role in determining the behavior of the accretion flow and the launching of the jet.
-Their simulation with magnetic field orientation aligned with the black hole spin axis has the configuration resembling our a09rc0 model the most.
-For this simulation, they report that a powerful and time-varying jet is produced, while the jet power in our a09rc0 model is relatively weak in the quasi-steady phase.
-We note that the two models have different initial gas and magnetic field configurations.
-More importantly, the accretion flows in the two models have been evolved for significantly different periods, which likely has led to the discrepancy between the results.
-The \citet{Ressler.2021} simulation has run up to only $t \sim 20000\ r_g/c$, during which period the accretion flow in our a09rc0 model is also in the MAD state, while the magnetic flux decreases to below MAD level in later phases.
-More analysis is shown in Appendix B.
+A few GRMHD simulations of Bondi-like accretion flow have been performed recently with focuses different from ours.
+For example, \citet{Ressler.2021} conducted various simulations of Bondi accretion to study how the orientation between the magnetic field and BH spin axis affects the behavior of the accretion flow and the jet.
+One of their simulations with the magnetic field aligned with the BH spin axis resembles our a09rc0 model.
+For this simulation, they reported a jet power higher than that in our a09rc0 model in the quasi-steady phase.
+We note that their simulation and ours have different initial gas and magnetic field configurations.
+More importantly, the accretion flows in the two simulations evolve for significantly different periods, likely leading to the discrepancy between the results.
+The \citet{Ressler.2021} simulation ran up to only $t \sim 20,000\ r_g/c$, during which period the accretion flow in our a09rc0 model is also in the MAD state, while the magnetic flux decreases to below MAD level in later phases and the jet power declines with that.
+More analysis is shown in Appendix \ref{sec:phiH}.

+Very recently, as this letter was being prepared, \citet{Lalakos.2022} conducted a similar simulation of magnetized Bondi-like accretion flow with low specific angular momentum around a rapidly spinning BH.
+The gas flow in their simulation has a maximum specific angular momentum corresponding to a circularization radius $R_c=30 r_g$, which is between those of our a09rc10 and a09rc50 models.
+Their model also has a different initial magnetic field configuration by threading the gas with relatively weak magnetic fields outside the Bondi radius.
+Despite the differences, the accretion flow in their simulation evolves in a similar way to that in our a09rc50 model and also enters and sustains the MAD state.
+The combination of their results and ours suggests that the critical specific angular momentum for the accretion flow to achieve the MAD state corresponds to a circularization radius between $10r_g$ and $30 r_g$.